FelipeEngComp/fullstack-challenge/README.md

 # fullstack-challenge
 fullstack project using node.js and angular.

-When downloading the project:
+When downloading the project use:
   -npm install (in main file)
   -nodemon challenge
-  -use localhost:4200
+  -use localhost:3000 port